Search

 Crowd Face Detection With Deep Learning using Viso Suite

 The detection of human faces is a difficult computer vision problem.
 Mainly because the human face is a dynamic object and has a high degree of variability in its appearance.
-In recent years, facial recognition techniques have achieved significant progress.
+Recently, facial recognition techniques have achieved significant progress.
 However, high-performance face detection remains a challenging problem, especially when there are many tiny faces.

 There are two types of approaches to detecting facial parts, (1) feature-based and (2) image-based approaches.

 • Technique: Feature-based methods try to find invariant features of faces for detection.
-The underlying idea is based on the observations that human vision can effortlessly detect faces in different poses and lighting conditions, so there must be properties or features which are consistent despite those variabilities.
-A wide range of methods has been proposed to detect facial features to then infer the presence of a face.
+Hence, the underlying idea is based on the observations that human vision can effortlessly detect faces in different poses and lighting conditions, so there must be consistent properties or features despite those variabilities.
+A wide range of methods has been proposed to detect facial features to infer a face’s presence.

 • Examples: Edge detectors commonly extract facial features such as eyes, nose, mouth, eyebrows, skin color, and hairline.
 Based on the extracted features, statistical models were built to describe their relationships and verify a face’s presence in an image.